How to Garnish Food with Edible Flowers

 We all know that we eat with our eyes first!

-You can see the visual difference below between garnish or no garnish
+You can see the difference below between garnish and no garnish.

 A splash of colour has just brought this plate to life!

 Give it a go, you’ll be surprised at how easy it is to achieve such a fabulous lift to your plate.

 These nasturtiums and chives were grown in our garden, and to be able to pop outside and pick a quick garnish for a plate gave me a great deal of satisfaction!